draperlaboratory/VaderModularFuzzer/docs/getting_started.md

 - AFLFavoredFeedback (instead of AFLFeedback)
 - CorpusMinimization

 The first two modules provide better performing versions of the basic capabilities discussed previously.
 CorpusMinimimization will remove rendundant test cases (by default it is configured to run every half hour as well as at application shutdown).
 As CorpusMinimization needs to re-run all the test cases to get more detailed coverage information, it also needs a second copy of the AFLForkserverExecutor to assist in this task.
+This second copy of the executor must be configured to always write the coverage bits to storage.

 Additionally, a number of commented out modules are provided for conviently reconfiguring VMF for your needs.
 These are discussed in detail in [Reconfiguring VMF](#reconfiguring-vmf).

 ## Reconfiguring VMF
 The [test/config/defaultModules.yaml](../test/config/defaultModules.yaml) configuration file can be easily modified to enable some additional modules in this VMF configuration.

 ### Strings Initialization
 As a quick example of VMF's configuration, you may comment in the line that reference "StringInitialization" to add an additional Initialization module to the configuration.
 This Initialization modules will extract any ascii strings from the SUT and use these to generate a large set of additional initial test cases.